Tomasuh/Maltego_Transform_Blockchain_DNS/README.md

 Change working directory to `export_code` and execute `export_main.py`.

 ## Maltego transform installation
-Two transforms needs to installed, one for IP lookup and one for DNS.
+Two transforms needs to installed, one for IP lookup and one for Domain lookup.

 The maltego project filename is `maltego_project.py` and located in the root folder of the project.
 The class for IP transform is named `Blockchain_DNS_Transform_IP` and for Domain transform `Blockchain_DNS_Transform_Domain`.